Romain Jacuzzi

-Romain Jacuzzi (born 16 December 1984 in Mont-de-Marsan, France) is a striker currently playing for French side Vendée Poiré sur Vie.
+Romain Jacuzzi (born 16 December 1984) is a striker currently playing for French side Vendée Poiré sur Vie.

 From 2002 to 2009, Jacuzzi played for Chamois Niortais, where he experienced one promotion and three relegations.
 During the 2006–2007 season, he had a loan spell at Championnat National side Vannes OC.
 On 1 July 2009 it was announced that Jacuzzi had signed a two-year contract with Laval.